Very flavorful Blanc de Noirs California sparkling wine, for delayed birthday celebration — 2 years ago

 Lots of fun comparing this to the 2004 LD Reserve version.
 I’ve been fortunate to have a lot of older Schramsberg and my thoughts remain the same…JSchram with age is my preference whereas I love the Reserve young.

 Super leesy.
 17yrs on the lees to be exact.
 It sports a baked profile aromatically (baked tropical fruits), fresh lemon scone, orange marmalade, and honey roasted nuts.
 Rich and full-bodied on the palate with a profile reminiscent of aged Le Mesnil.
 Great acidity and mousse.
 Slight truffle flair, alongside caramel apple, baking spices, and buttered honey braid.
 The only note missing from this to make it a dead ringer for old champagne is limestone.
 Otherwise, this was gorgeous.
 The Reserve shows much more youth at this age as well as red berry fruit, but texturally, this can’t be beat.
-Drink up. — a year ago
+Drink up. — 2 years ago